Storyline 360 Accessibility Conformance Report

 Supports

-Courses do not time out when idle, but your learning management system (LMS) might.
-Be sure to enable the resume feature in Storyline 360 so learners can pick up where they left off.
+Storyline 360 courses do not time out due to inactivity.
+If an LMS applies session time limits, authors can enable the resume feature so learners can continue where they left off.

 2.3.2 Three Flashes (Level AAA)